 Rooting a Samsung Galaxy device is much easier than rooting any device manufactured by other OEMs but when it comes to rooting a Samsung phone from Verizon, things get a little more complicated and rounded.
 However, complicated it might be, it cannot stop our great Devs to crack the nut.
-All props and credit for the method described here goes to XDA member open1your1eyes0.
+All props and credit for the method described here go to XDA member open1your1eyes0.

 Please note that the procedure of unlocking the bootloader, rooting and installing a custom recovery on your Verizon Galaxy S3 SCH-I535 is considered risky.
 Moreover, it will also void the warranty of your phone.
 Proceed only when you are sure what you are going to do and understand the seriousness of things.
 More than anything, be careful while following the steps.